atulk1001/JavaScript-Basics/README.md

   This language has evolved through several versions, namely ES1, ES2, ES3, ES5, and the transformative ES6

-# What kind of language, the JavaScript is?
+# What kind of language the JavaScript is?

   JavaScript is a high-level, interpreted, dynamic programming language.
   JavaScript supports Functional and object-oriented programming.